gabetrix/gabetrix/README.md

 ## Professional info

-You can find a detailed YAML file here -link- or you can have your own pdf copy from here -link-
+You can find a detailed YAML file [here](https://raw.githubusercontent.com/gabetrix/gabetrix/main/curriculum-vitae.yml)  oir you can have your own pdf copy from here -link-

 ## Personal info